 Further Shinki are obtained via a “gacha”-type purchase option after each match: The player can choose to pay 100 yen for one Shinki, or 500 yen for five, with the latter option also yielding bonus EXP items to level up Shinki faster.
 What Shinki are obtained via this are completely random, and while they can immediately be used in the game, they are at this point marked as “DN” (Digital Normal) rarity and only have N rarity stats.

-Digital Shinki are treated like N Shinki until the player uses a Card Connect machine to print them out as cards, and is only at this point that their real rarity and stats are revealed.
+Digital Shinki are treated like N Shinki until the player uses a Card Connect machine to print them out as cards, and it is only at this point that their real rarity and stats are revealed.
 Each print costs an additional 100 yen.

 Shinki converted to cards are removed from the player’s digital inventory, and instead have to be scanned into the game to be used.
 Card data is saved to their serial numbers and not the player’s account, meaning that they can be traded, bought, or sold freely, but of course this also means that the player has to be careful not to lose them.